snaplet/examples/seed/astro-twitter-clone/README.md

 1. `git clone git@github.com:snaplet/examples.git && cd examples/seed/astro-twitter-clone`
 2. `npm install`
-3. Run the app with `npm run dev` to create your `.astro` folder
+3. Run the app with `npm run dev` to create a `.astro` folder

-You notice a few things:
+You notice the following:

-`seed.config.ts` file - this is the file, `seed` will use to interface with your database.
-You can see that the `seed` **better-sqlite3** adapter is in use and we have defined `.astro/content` \*\*\*\*as the database path.
+`seed.config.ts` file - this file is used to interface with your database.
+You can see that the `seed` **better-sqlite3** adapter is in use and we have defined `.astro/content` as the database path.

-`seed.ts` file at root of the project - we define our logic here, and use `execa` in the `db/seed.ts` file to execute the `seed.ts` at the root of the project.
-This is because at the time of writing (16 May), astro is unable to bundle seed, which contains generated assets.
-So we use this as a workaround.
+`seed.ts` file - at the root of the project, this is where we define our seed logic.
+We will be using the `@snaplet/seed` package to seed our database.
+At the time of writing (17 May), astro is unable to bundle seed's generated assets, so we use `execa` in the `db/seed.ts` file to execute the `seed.ts` at the root of the project.

+> `seed.ts` is renamed to `root-seed.ts`

-### Our first seed
+### A basic seed script

-In our `seed.ts` at the root of our project we have simple script.
+Start with the following seed script

 ```tsx
 /**